SCheekati/example/README.md

 # example
-This is a tester file!
+This is a tester file and an example!